Adam Somerset reviews the timely Treasure Islands: Tax Havens and the Men Who Stole the World by Nicholas Shaxson.

 On June 28th Jersey’s assistant chief minister made threats of going it alone.
 History is not promising.
 When the Bahamas went independent the money of no fixed abode packed its suitcases and left.
 The Empire reassures; says a former Senator, ‘There is a kind of tatty credibility that clings to the public administration here, which comes from operating under the skirts of the establishment in London’.

 There is a lot in Treasure Islands and much left out.
-Shaxson gives a neat summary of our libel laws; no constitutional protection of free speech, no higher public interest defence, the costs of libel litigation running at one hundred and forty times the average in Europe.
+Nicholas Shaxson gives a neat summary of our libel laws; no constitutional protection of free speech, no higher public interest defence, the costs of libel litigation running at one hundred and forty times the average in Europe.
 The world adores London.

 But who is it all really for?
 Plain folk would run a mile from that chilly block that overlooks Hyde Park with its £136m Ukrainian-owned penthouse.
-Shaxson reports on the private equity tycoon who does not want his tax exile status sullied by seeing his family who live in a real country.
+Nicholas Shaxson reports on the private equity tycoon who does not want his tax exile status sullied by seeing his family who live in a real country.
 Asset-soaked Jersey can do without such flim flam as a national health service.
-In a sleek office by Albany in Piccadilly I once spent an intriguing hour with an advisor to a clan with assets in the $7bn-$8bn range.
+In a sleek office by Albany in Piccadilly I once spent an intriguing hour with an adviser to a clan with assets in the $7bn-$8bn range.
 ‘You have to understand’ he said ‘They are obsessed, by fear, fear of losing it.’